focusretreatcenter/website/content/what-to-expect/index.md

 {{ photo(src="common-room.jpg" caption="Common room first floor") }}

+### Media Room

+There is a media room with smart TV and home theater speakers for watching movies and listening to music in small groups.

+### Hobby Rooms

+Spare rooms can be set up for hobbies like music, sewing, crafting, etc as fits the interests of each group.

 ## Shared Bathrooms

 The main building has 6 total guest bathrooms that are shared.
 4 are off the common rooms, and 2 are semi-private situated between 2 bedrooms.
 There's plenty of hot water and with so many bathrooms available it's unlikely that you will ever need to wait to use one.